-Left-click the wireless icon 📶 in your system tray (lower-right corner).
+1. Left-click the wireless icon in your system tray (lower-right corner) as shown in the figure below.
 The utility will display any available wireless networks in your area.
-Highlight the wireless network (displayed using the SSID) to be connected and then click Connect.
+Select the wireless network (displayed using the SSID) to be connected and then click Connect.

 2. If the network you would like to connect is security-enabled, enter the same security key or passphrase that is on your router.
-Or push the QSS button (other brands may call it WPS) on the router or access point (You will be prompted to push the button on the window if QSS function is supported as shown in the figure below).
+Or push the WPS button (also called QSS) on the router or access point (You will be prompted to push the button on the window if WPS function is supported as shown in the figure below).
 If the network to be connected is not secure, the connection will be built without entering a key.

-You have now successfully connected to the network.
+3. You have successfully connected to the network and can surf the Internet now.